-Although Credit Card Insider does receive compensation from some card issuers as advertisers, this does not in any way influence our overall judgement of a card, or how one card is compared to another.
+Credit Card Insider receives compensation from some credit card issuers as advertisers.
+Advertiser relationships do not affect card ratings or our Editor's Best Card Picks, or how one card is compared to another.
 The Home Depot and MasterCard have not endorsed this content in any way.

 The Home Depot offers The Home Depot Project Loan for regular customers to pay for a single large job at home (it’s not meant for contractors).

 This card isn’t for earning rewards or getting benefits.
 Instead, it provides a very large credit limit (up to $40,000) for home building and renovation projects, and gives you a very long time (7 years) to pay it off.